-- M. Pulse/Calories display-This display shows the approximate number of calories you have burned.
-When the handgrip pulse sensor is used, the display will show your heart rate.
-If the optional chest pulse sensor is worn, the display will show your heart rate and the number of calories you have burned, alternating between one number and the other every seven seconds. - N. Distance/Incline display-This display shows the distance you have walked and the incline level of the treadmill.
+- M. Pulse display-When the handgrip pulse sensor or the chest pulse sensor is used, this display will show your heart rate. - N. Calories display-This display shows the approximate numbers of calories and fat calories you have burned (see Fat Burning on page 29).
+The display will alternate between one number and the other every seven seconds. - O. Distance/Incline display-This display shows the distance you have walked and the incline level of the treadmill.
 The display will alternate between one number and the other every seven seconds.
-Note: Each time the Incline buttons are pressed, the display will change to show the incline setting. - O. Speed display-This display shows the speed of the walking belt. - P. Enter button and + and buttons-These buttons are used to enter your age when pulse programs are used. - Q. Program display-When the manual mode or the iFIT.com mode is selected, this display will show your progress on an LED track.
-When a preset program or a pulse program is selected, the display will show the settings for the program. - R. Select Workout button-This button is used to select the manual mode, the preset programs, and the pulse programs.
-Note: If the walking belt is moving when the Select Workout button is pressed, the walking belt will slow to a stop, the displays will be reset, and a new program or the manual mode will be selected. - S. IFIT.com button-This button is used to select the iFIT.com mode. - T. Mode indicators-These indicators show whether the manual mode, a preset program, a pulse program, or the iFIT.com mode is selected. - U. Program profiles-These profiles show how the speed and incline of the treadmill will change during preset programs and how the target heart rate will change during pulse programs.
+Note: Each time the Incline buttons are pressed, the display will show the incline setting. - P. Speed display-This display shows the speed of the walking belt. - Q. Enter button and + and buttons-These buttons are used to enter your age when pulse programs are used. - R. Program display-When the manual mode or the iFIT.com mode is selected, this display will show your progress on an LED track.
+When a preset program, a pulse program, or a custom program is selected, the display will show the settings for the program. - S. Select Workout button-This button is used to select the manual mode, the preset programs, the pulse programs, and the custom programs.
+Note: If the walking belt is moving when the Select Workout button is pressed, the walking belt will slow to a stop, the displays will be reset, and a new program or the manual mode will be selected. - T. IFIT.com button-This button is used to select the iFIT.com mode. - U. Mode indicators-These indicators show whether the manual mode, a preset program, a pulse program, a custom program, or the iFIT.com mode is selected. - V. Program profiles-These profiles show how the speed and incline of the treadmill will change during preset programs and how the target heart rate will change during pulse programs.

-Note: The console can display exercise feedback in either miles or kilometers (see SPEED DISPLAY on page 11).
+Note: The console can display exercise feedback in either miles or kilometers (see SPEED DISPLAY on page 12).
 For simplicity, all instructions in this section refer to miles.